School Rules

 • loss of privileges (trips outside school, membership of a team, parties etc.)

-• daily report to another class for a period of time
+• daily report to a member of the senior leadership team

 • payment for/replacement of damaged property